Cleaner Air Oregon

 January 17, 2017

-NEDC’s participation in the new air toxics regulatory reform effort, Cleaner Air Oregon, is in full-swing.
+NEDC’s participation in the new air toxics regulatory reform effort, Cleaner Air Oregon, continues.
 Thus far, we’ve attended several full-day advisory committee meetings, and spent many hours collaborating with a wide range of awesome public health, neighborhood organization, academic, local government and environmental justice representatives involved in the process.

 Throughout the early stages of this process, we’ve been impressed by the level of competence and professionalism demonstrated by Oregon state government.
 Staff with both Oregon DEQ and the Oregon Health Authority have tackled complex scientific questions, surveyed strategies used by other states, synthesized a massive volume of complex information, and provided it in well-presented condensed portions to the advisory committee over a tight time-frame.